Here Are the 5 Best Neighborhoods in Denver If You’re Looking for a New Home

 Why Is Cherry Creek Known for Shopping

 If you have not spent all your money on boxes and packing supplies, and among the unwanted items you donated was a ton of clothes, you can allow yourself to splurge a bit at the famous Cherry Creek Shopping Mall.
 It is the biggest mall you’ll find from Chicago to San Francisco.
-Home to more than 160 shops, of which 40 are exclusive to this city, meaning no matter if you move during the holidays or in the summer you will have plenty of places where you can shop.
+Home to more than 160 stores, of which 40 are exclusive to this city, meaning no matter if you move during the holidays or in the summer you will have plenty of places where you can shop.

 Upscale stores, like Tiffany’s, Hermes, Ralph Lauren, are all settled here, and they attract many shoppers outside of the city, too.
 On the other hand, there is, of course, a wide variety of more affordable brands and shops.
 There are even eight movie theaters, and there is always something for the youngest – the Rocky Mountain Play Park, for example.
 On another location, there is outdoor retail with more than 400 stores, of which 70% are small local businesses.
 Besides that, there are also around 60 beauty and spa centers, perfect if you are looking to pamper yourself.